somanathkshirsagar/End_to_end_Text-Summarizer-Project-With-AWS-Services/README.md

 ## How to Run ▶️

-Follow the steps below to run the project:
+Follow the steps below to run the project

 ##Step 1: Clone the Repository 📥